awikkerink/activities/README.md

 Regular expressions are complicated, but this essentially means branch names should look like:
 * `1.15.x` for patch releases on top of the `1.15` release (after version `1.16` exists)
 * `2.x` for feature releases on top of the `2` release (after version `3` exists)

+### Cert Fixes

+Use `/backport [release branch name]` to create a draft PR on the targeted release branch with the exact same changes in the source PR.
+Make sure to review the changes carefully before marking the draft PR as ready or merging it into the cert branch.

+`release branch name` should be in the format `20.x.y` (x and y should not have prepending zeroes) and the release branch should exist remotely.
+Use the backport command after changes in the source PR have been finalized (ideally after the source PR has been merged into `master`).
+If a backport PR has already been successfully created, further changes in the source PR should be put into a new PR or manually cherry-picked as multiple patches containing the same commits applied to the same destination branch would cause conflicts.